 Note: Students may apply for both a summer award, and an academic year award.
 An applicant is not disqualified for an academic year award after receiving a summer award.

-The Canadian Studies Program invites applications from graduate students in good standing at UC Berkeley for the Edward Hildebrand Graduate Fellowship for summer 2023 or academic year 2023-2024.
+The Canadian Studies Program invites applications from UC Berkeley graduate students in good standing.
 Applicants should upload the following as a single PDF here.